gerred/armada/README.md

 Configuration
 -------------

-armada expects to find configuration tasks in the current working directory.
+Armada expects to find configuration tasks in the current working directory.
 Soon it will also support reading configuration from etcd.

 We recommend putting all your configuration for multiple applications into a